kobkonuk/laptop1_dotfiles/README.md

 Why?
 I dont know, i think hyprland.conf just doesnt know where walset is. it just works on my laptop, but my desktop with pretty much the same stuff, has troubles.
 If it works then congrats.

+//Why does waybar say "Kob" because its what my vietnamese uncle calls me because he cant say Jakob. just change the "config" file in the waybar directory to whatever u want

 I WILL BRAINSTORM and think if there are more issues

+hi hello